 Step 1: Read an inspirational text for five minutes.

 If you’re trying to add inspiration and positivity to your daily life, it makes perfect sense to me to read something positive and inspirational that will lift your spirits.
-It can be a self-help book (I will give you a list of my faves in a future post), poetry, anything joyful or funny, or a spiritual or religious text.
+It can be a self-help book (here is a list of some of my favorite self-discovery books), poetry, anything joyful or funny, or a spiritual or religious text.

 Of course, if you’re not a reader, audio books and podcasts could be wonderful for this step too.